 - Alex Epstein, Energy Theorist & Author of New York Times Best-Selling Book, The Moral Case for Fossil Fuels

-Keep reading to learn more about each of these innovative and disruptive energy experts and click the links below to view each of their individual speaker profile pages and find out more about their speaking topics and expertise and to see watch video footage from their recent keynote talks.
+Keep reading to learn more about each of these innovative and disruptive energy experts.
+Click the links below to view each of their individual speaker profile pages, find out more about their speaking topics and expertise, and to watch video footage from their recent keynote talks.

 Chief Policy Officer of SolarCity & Former Chairman of the Federal Energy Regulatory Commission